juanyeffrey/HardGNN/Google-Colab/README.md

 *   **Slow Performance**:
     *   Confirm GPU is active.
 CPU execution will be very slow.
     *   For very large datasets or complex models, even with a GPU, epochs can take time.
 Monitor the output per epoch.
+    *   Ensure XLA is enabled (the script now does this automatically if a GPU is present) for optimal performance on A100s.

 ## 📈 Expected Performance Notes
 - Performance metrics (HR@10, NDCG@10) will vary by dataset and depend on full training.
 - The contrastive loss should ideally decrease or stabilize, indicating the model is learning to discriminate between positive and hard negative samples.
-- Training times depend heavily on the dataset size and the Colab GPU assigned (T4, P100, V100, A100).
+- Training times depend heavily on the dataset size and the Colab GPU assigned.
+A100 GPUs, especially with XLA enabled and potentially larger batch sizes, should offer the best performance.

 ## 📚 Citation Note
 This implementation builds upon the SelfGNN framework and incorporates a hard negative sampling strategy.
 If using concepts from relevant papers, please cite them appropriately.